deploy2zenodo/deploy2zenodo/README.md

 ### triggered workflow

-In many projects there are more than one maintainer.
+In many projects there is more than one maintainer.
 Therefore it is not possible to store the user token for zenodo as CI variable in the project.
+Otherwise, the user token would be shared with the other maintainers.

+Using this triggered workflow allows to restrict the use of the user token to one zenodo record for other maintainers.

 But the project `A` with more than one maintainer can trigger a pipeline in another (private) project `B` with only one maintainer, e. g.: